An integration formula of Chern forms on quasi-projective varieties: Introduction

 \subsubsection{Acknowledgment}

 I would like to express my sincere thanks to my advisor, Professor Xinyi Yuan, for his invaluable advice and persistent encouragement.
 I would also thank Thomas Gauthier and Gabriel Vigny since this paper is inspired by their papers.
-I am grateful to Yulin Cai, Walter Gubler, Yinchong Song and Gabriel Vigny for reviewing an early version of this paper and providing some valuable suggestions.
+I am grateful to Yulin Cai, Walter Gubler, Yinchong Song, Gabriel Vigny and the anonymous referee for reviewing an early version of this paper and providing some valuable suggestions.
 Finally, I would thank my classmates Lai Shang and Jiarui Song for some helpful discussions.